alla0810/javascriptQuiz/README.md

   ➨ Added by the author.
   ➨ From the mock-up picture, sometimes the timer exceeds the initial value, which means there should be some addtion of timer value when the answer is correct as a prize.

-* When the user answer correctly, THEN time is added by (+10 seconds) ➨ Added by the author.
-  ➨ From the mock-up picture, sometimes the timer exceeds the initial value, which means there should be some addtion of timer value when the answer is correct as a prize.

 * WHEN all questions are answered or the timer reaches 0, THEN the game is over

 * WHEN the game is over, THEN I can save my initials and score